near-examples/workshop--exploring-assemblyscript-contracts/README.md

 This workshop includes several activities:

-- a **scavenger hunt** through several AssemblyScript contracts to get you quickly oriented
+- a **scavenger hunt** through several AssemblyScript projects to get you quickly oriented
-- a **debugging challenge** to fix several problems with broken contracts
+- a **debugging challenge** to fix a few failing unit tests with broken contracts
 - a **design challenge** to create new contracts and related models that satisfy a set of requirements

 **Prerequisites**